If blog traffic that you get from email marketing converts well. It just does perform better when you have targeted email marketing lists.

 Step 1 – Go for your ideal email marketing service

 The perfect email service provider depends on what you want.
-However, there are three services to consider.
+However, there is a service I’d like you to consider.

 Now that you joined an email service, it’s time to start collecting emails.